ctfs/write-ups-2016/asis-ctf-2016/pwn/shadow-99/README.md

 placing the return instruction pointer (rip) on the regular stack-frame, it is saved in special memory region called shadow-stack and the address of a special return-function is placed on the regular stack in it's place.
-When a return happens the original rip is fetched by the return function from the shadow stack again and the execution continues.
+When a return happens the original rip is fetched from the shadow stack by the return function and the execution continues.
 This is used as a potential counter measure against e.g. buffer overflow vulnerabilities and kind of the first setback to our lucky day, but we will see...